-Christ substituted Himself voluntarily for us as a sacrificial victim without
+Christ substituted Himself voluntarily for us as a sacrificial victim

-which He made for us, to restore the Divine life to us.
+satisfaction which He made for us, to restore the Divine life to us.

 This was the mission which Christ came to fulfill, the course which He

 the race of Adam, but entirely just and innocent and without sin--"the

 iniquity of us all."

-Since Christ has become, so to speak, a sharer in our nature and taken upon
+Since Christ has become, so to speak, a sharer in our nature and taken

-in the likeness of sinful flesh as a sin-offering, has
+sending His Son in the likeness of sinful flesh as a sin-offering, has

 condemned sin in the flesh."
 And with an impact still more stunning,

 the Apostle writes: "For our sakes He (God) made Him (Christ) to be sin

 who knew nothing of sin."
 How startling this expression is: "made Him

 to be sin"!
 The Apostle does not say "sinner," but--what is still more

 Let us never forget that "we have been redeemed at great price by the

 Crowning with Thorns: Matthew 27:28-29

 And stripping him, they put a scarlet cloak about

 him.
 And platting a crown of thorns, they put it upon his head, and a

 reed in his right hand.
 And bowing the knee before him, they mocked

-Christ Jesus becomes an object of derision and insults at the hands of the
+Christ Jesus becomes an object of derision and insults at the hands of

-of thorns is forced down upon His head; a purple robe
+spittle; a crown of thorns is forced down upon His head; a purple robe

 is placed upon His shoulders as a mock of derision; a reed is thrust

 into His hand; the servants genuflect insolently before Him in mockery.

 Whom the angels tremble!

-The cowardly Roman governor imagines that the hatred of the Jews will be
+The cowardly Roman governor imagines that the hatred of the Jews will

-crowd: "Ecce Homo--Behold the Man!"
+to the crowd: "Ecce Homo--Behold the Man!"

-Let us contemplate our Divine Master at this moment, plunged into the abyss
+Let us contemplate our Divine Master at this moment, plunged into the

-for the sins of My people."
+My glory--but bruised for the sins of My people."

 Carrying the Cross: John 19:12-18